cicalese/docker-wikifarm/README.md

 1. clean.sh: remove only the database and wikifarm images and containers and prune unused containers
 1. status.sh: list all images and containers
 1. create_wiki.sh: create a wiki on the wikifarm
+1. mk-favicon.sh: creates a favicon.ico file from the logo.png file for a wiki

 ### config